shyanyong/tp/docs/UserGuide.md

 ```
 take 1
 ```
-Typing this command will take 1 dose from the 1st prescription.
+By typing this command, you will indicate that you have taken 1 dose from the first prescription.

 ![result for 'Example output of take command'](images/ui/Ui-take1.png)

-As shown in this example, the dosage taken is set as 1 if not dosage is specified.
+As shown in this example, the dosage taken is set as 1 if dosage is not specified.
 </box>

 <box type="definition" header="#### Example 2">